maful/ruby-phosphor-icons/README.md

 # Ruby Phosphor Icons

-A gem to easily make use of [Phosphor Icons](https://phosphoricons.com) in Ruby and Rails apps.
+A gem to easily include [Phosphor Icons](https://phosphoricons.com) in your Ruby and Rails apps.

 For a full list of available icons see [the assets directory](https://github.com/phosphor-icons/core/tree/c67d7a849f450be1bfe64fd5820471e4019e5ff0/assets) or preview them at [phosphoricons.com](https://phosphoricons.com/).